m-stein/m-stein.github.io/_posts/2016-02-13-recording-genode-screencasts-2.markdown

 Now the setup compiled and I got a nice error about an unsupported IOCTL beeing issued on the LXFB file.

-To implement the requested IOCTLs, I overwrote the `ioctl(...)` method in my `Vfs::Lxfb_file_system` class.
+To implement the requested IOCTLs, I overwrote the *ioctl* method in my `Vfs:: Lxfb_file_system` class.
 For the time being, I merely returned some hard-coded Screeninfo that I took from a dump of my self-built Linux *avconv*.
-This prototype then had to be connected to the VFS IOCTL mechanism through some additions in `libc/vfs_plugin.cc`.
+This prototype then had to be connected to the VFS IOCTL mechanism through some additions in `libc / vfs_plugin.cc`.
 Now, *avconv* received the hard-coded Screeninfo and tried a first read request.
 But as my read implementation returned an error by then, the program ended up in a failing *mmap* attempt that seemed to be some kind of fall-back strategy.

 As a next step, I wanted to add some real input to my scenario.
-I found that the `libports/run/eglgears.run` demo might provide a good setup.
+I found that the `libports / run / eglgears.run` demo might provide a good setup.
 It’s small and creates dynamic frame-buffer output.
 So, I integrated the essentials of that setup into my `avconv.run` script.
 Next, I placed the frame-buffer interception component, that I wrote last week, in front of the Framebuffer driver to multiplex the Framebuffer service between Nitpicker and *avconv*.

-After that, I was able to read the real Screeninfo in my *avconv* IOCTLs by using the `mode()` method of the Framebuffer session.
+After that, I was able to read the real Screeninfo in my *avconv* IOCTLs by using the *mode* method of the Framebuffer session.
 At this point, the *avconv* surprisingly complained about an unsupported pixel format.
 It turned out that, in contrast to the *libav* main-line version, the version used by Genode didn’t support the RGB565 format for *fbdev* input.
 Genodes Framebuffer